 All update deployments created in the OMS portal have a saved search also known as a computer group, with the same name as the update deployment that exists.
 The saved search contains the list of machines that were scheduled in the update deployment.

 To use this existing saved search, follow these steps:

 To create a new update deployment, go to the Azure portal, select the Automation account that is used, and click Update Management.
 Click Schedule update deployment.

 The New Update Deployment pane opens.
 Enter values for the properties described in the following table and then click Create:

-For Machines to update, select the saved search used by the existing OMS deployment.
+For Machines to update, select the saved search used by the OMS deployment.

 Click Scheduled update deployments to view the status of the newly created update deployment.

-As mentioned previously, once your new deployments are configured through the Azure portal, the existing deployments can be removed from the OMS portal.
+As mentioned previously, once your new deployments are configured through the Azure portal, you can remove the existing deployments from the Azure portal.

-To learn more about Update Management in Azure, see Update Management
+To learn more about Update Management in Azure Automation, see Update Management overview.